-VCE VET Applied Fashion Design & Technology (Certificate II)
+VCE VET Apparel, Fashion & Textiles (Certificate II)

-The VCE VET Applied Fashion Design and Technology program enables students to receive the Certificate II in Applied Fashion Design and Technology and a statement of attainment for selected units of competency from the Certificate III in Applied Fashion Design and Technology.
+The VCE VET Apparel, Fashion & Textiles program enables students to receive the Certificate II in Apparel, Fashion & Textiles and a statement of attainment for selected units of competency from the Certificate III in pparel, Fashion & Textiles.
 These nationally recognised qualifications are drawn from the LMT07 Textiles, Clothing and Footwear Training Package and are issued by a Registered Training Organisation (RTO).

-The MST20616 Certificate II in Applied Fashion Design and Technology course is provided by the school in partnership with Ripponlea, RTO Code 21230.
+The MST20722 Certificate II in Apparel, Fashion & Textiles course is provided by the school in partnership with Ripponlea Institute, RTO Code 21230.

 This Certificate II course provide students with basic design and development skills and knowledge to prepare for work in the fashion industry.
-This program allows for creative expression to be developed and displayed in the practical projects undertaken.
+This program allows for creative expression to be developed displayed the practical and in undertaken.
 Opportunities will be provided to acquire and develop skills in sewing, design processes, working with patterns, applying quality standards and interpreting basic sketches.
 Year 2 of the program include identifying fibres and fabrics, fabric performance and handling, garment repairs, alterations, basic patternmaking principles, preparing and marketing design concepts.